Mom’s Meatloaf

 Ingredients:

-• 1/2 cup of chicken stock
+• ½ a cup of chicken stock

-• 4.5 cups of day old sourdough bread (or 36 oz of stuffing)
+• 4 ½ cups of day old sourdough bread (or 36 oz of stuffing)

-• 1 lb of sausage (2 cups)
+• 1 pound of sausage (2 cups)

-• 1 lb of chestnut (2 cups)
+• 1 pound of chestnuts (2 cups)

-• 4 stalks celery (roughly chopped)
+• 4 stalks of celery roughly chopped

-• 2 yellow onions (roughly chopped)
+• 2 yellow onions roughly chopped

-• 1 tbsp thyme (minced)
+• 1 tablespoon of organic thyme minced

-• 2 tbsp sage (minced)
+• 2 tablespoon of organic sage minced

-• 3 tbsp of rosemary (minced)
+• 3 tablespoon of organic rosemary minced

-• 4 tbsp parsley (minced)
+• 4 tablespoon of organic parsley minced

-• 1 red apple (Honeycrisp)
+• 1 organic red apple (I recommend using a Honeycrisp)

-• 1 green apple (Grannysmith)
+• 1 organic green apple (I recommend using a Grannysmith)

-• 1 stick of butter
+• 1 stick of french un-salted butter

 Directions: